DPDK/dpdk/doc/guides/prog_guide/source_org.rst

 Source Organization
 ===================

-This section describes the organization of sources in the Intel® DPDK framework.
+This section describes the organization of sources in the DPDK framework.

 Makefiles and Config
 --------------------